efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/3_create_3_screen_app.md

 **Add Media Player, In your AI Agent's chat interface, run the following prompt:**

 ```
 Add a new VideoPlayerScreen following the Vega Video Player Example.
-Add it to the existing navigation structure - the video URL should be passed/linked from the Detail Screen when the user presses the "Play Video" button
+Add it to the existing navigation structure - the video URL should be passed/linked from the Detail Screen (via navigation prop) when the user presses the "Play Video" button.
 ```

 Given that we are updating app manifest entries, you will likely need to rebuild/relaunch your app.